How can I tell if my current thermostat is low voltage?

 High voltage systems are usually electric baseboard heating systems or other radiant systems powered by electricity.
 High voltage thermostats are built into the wall and have 2-4 thick wires that come out of the back of the thermostat.
 These wires connect with wire nuts to corresponding wires coming out of the wall.
 Only high voltage thermostats have thick, stranded wires coming out of the thermostat itself.
 Other thermostats will only be attached to the smaller copper wires that come out of the wall.

-If your current thermostat has the following labels, you can be sure that your system uses high voltage and won’t work with Nest:
+If your current thermostat has the following labels, you can be sure that your system uses high voltage and won’t work with the Nest Learning Thermostat:

 - 110 VAC